Pueblo East, Texas

 Pueblo East is an unincorporated community and census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP formed from parts of the Ranchitos Las Lomas CDP prior to the 2010 census.
-Despite being a new CDP, the population was listed as zero in 2010.
+It was a new CDP formed from parts of the Ranchitos Las Lomas CDP prior to the 2010 census.
+As of the 2020 census, Pueblo East had a population of 1.

 Geography

 Pueblo East is located at (27.674829, -99.189648).
 The CDP has a total area of 0.1 sqmi, all land.

 Education

 Residents are in the United Independent School District.
 Zoned schools include: Dr. Henry Cuellar Elementary School, Antonio Gonzalez Middle School, and United South High School.

 The designated community college for Webb County is Laredo Community College.

 Demographics

 Pueblo East first appeared as a census-designated place in the 2010 U.S. census, one of seven CDPs (Colorado Acres, Hillside Acres, Las Haciendas, Las Pilas, Los Veteranos I, Pueblo East, and Valle Verde) were formed out the Ranchitos Las Lomas CDP.